arty + curvy

 Since the summer of 2007 I’ve been mesmerized by the magic of cutting up fabric and sewing it back together.
 My favorite fabrics are usually found objects—especially vintage Japanese yukata cottons.
 As I’ve refined my quilting skills, I’ve focused on added curves to my quilt composition—complex pieced curves and inserted curves.

 I’ve taught curved piecing across the US and Canada, and in the UK.
-Typically I’m hired by guilds and shops to teach my techniques in two-day and week-long workshops.
+Typically I’m hired by guilds, museums, retreat centers and shops to teach my techniques in two-day and week-long workshops.
+To learn about my upcoming workshops +click here

 ~ Patricia Belyea